-- Consideration will be given to Distinction projects first, followed by IS/IR/396 projects, followed by other research projects.
+- Consideration will be given to IS/IR/396 projects first, followed by other research projects.

 - Applications for travel funding will only be considered for presenters at conferences.
 Applications must be submitted within 3 months of the completion of the students’ senior year and before the start of the next term, and will only be considered for data collected during their time as a student at St. Olaf.
 Funded travel must be completed within 1 year of graduation.
 Documentation of submission and acceptance will be required before travel funds are released (submitted or accepted abstract and complete list of authors).

 - Applicants will complete the electronic Psychology Endowment Fund Application Forms.
-Separate forms exist for Travel Fund requests and Research Fund requests (links below).
+Separate forms exist for Travel Fund requests and Research Fund requests.

-- Applications will be accepted any time, and reviewed as needed.
+- Applications will be accepted any time and reviewed as needed.
 Each Fall the Psychology Endowment Committee will set aside a portion of the available funds for use in the spring semester.
-This amount may vary but will vary, but will generally be around 1/2 of the total available in the endowment.
-All applications will be considered on a first come first served basis.
+This amount may vary, but will generally be around 1/2 of the total available in the endowment.
+All applications will be considered on a first come, first served basis.

 - Applicants can expect to have a response within 1-2 weeks of submission.